 The Failed Duty of Care Caused an Accident

 When someone drives drunk in Fort Lauderdale but makes it home safely or is arrested and cited for DUI, they are in violation of the Florida criminal statutes.
 However, they have not involved someone else in their reckless decision in a way that led to an accident.
-If a doctor fails to diagnose an illness, but the patient makes a recovery (or gets a second opinion before moving forward with the proposed treatment), then they have failed to provide their patient with appropriate care, but again, there is no harm in this error.
-For a personal injury case to be considered, there must be measurable damages as a result of the mistake or accident.
+If a doctor fails to diagnose an illness, but the patient makes a recovery (or gets a second opinion before moving forward with the proposed treatment), they have failed to provide their patient with appropriate care, but again, there is no harm in this error.
+For a personal injury case to be considered, there must be measurable damages due to the mistake or accident.

 The Victim Suffered Fatal Injuries